Greece rolls over 3-month T-bills, yield steady

-ATHENS, June 14 Greece sold 1.3 billion euros ($1.46 billion) of three-month T-bills to refinance a maturing issue, the country's debt agency PDMA said on Wednesday.
+ATHENS, June 14 (Reuters) - Greece sold 1.3 billion euros ($1.46 billion) of three-month T-bills to refinance a maturing issue, the country's debt agency PDMA said on Wednesday.

 The three-month paper was sold at a yield of 2.70 percent, unchanged from a previous sale earlier this month.
 The amount raised included 300 million euros in non-competitive bids.